Artilleryjoe/Cybersecurity-Portfolio/quantum-computing/QAOAMaxCut.md

 # QAOA Max-Cut on IBM Quantum: Implementation, Results, and Security Takeaways

 Adapted from an IBM Quantum Learning Lab tutorial on QAOA Max-Cut.
-I executed the workflow end-to-end, captured my own results, and added analysis for cybersecurity relevance in East Texas environments.
+I executed the workflow end-to-end, captured my own results, and added analysis for cybersecurity relevance in mixed enterprise environments.

 _Parts of this write-up (conceptual framing and API patterns) are adapted from an IBM Quantum Learning Lab tutorial on QAOA Max-Cut.
 All experiments, parameter choices, figures, and analysis are my own._

-Iron Dillo Cybersecurity is a veteran-owned practice serving individuals, small businesses, and rural operations around Lindale and Tyler.
-This experiment explores how IBM Quantum® tooling can inform segmentation playbooks without compromising the minimalist, trustworthy posture our brand promises.
+This experiment explores how IBM Quantum® tooling can inform segmentation playbooks without compromising the minimalist, trustworthy posture that incident responders require.

 ---